ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 ![](/normalChanOp/closing_signed.png#center)

-The `fee_satoshis` field tells Bob the fee-rate that Alice used to construct the first closing transaction proposal and the `signature` contains Alice’s signature for this proposal.
+The `fee_satoshis` field tells Bob the fee in satoshis that Alice used to construct the first closing transaction proposal and the `signature` contains Alice’s signature for this proposal.
 She may optionally also include the `min_fee_satoshis` and `max_fee_satoshis` fields in order to let Bob know that if he disagrees with her proposed `fee_satoshis`, then he may send a counterproposal as long as his counterproposal lies between the provided minimum and maximum values.